 A nominee or nominator must submit a curriculum vitae and cover letter, along with the nomination form (doc).
 The nominating letter should make a case for the excellence of the candidate’s work.
 Supporting materials should comprise the broadest possible sample of work, such as articles, books, critical reviews, and documentation of performances, exhibitions and presentations.
 Letters from within and without the university must be included with the nomination.
 These should be recent and relevant to the award.
 Letters from outside the United States are welcome.
 Those sent by email should be followed by copies in postal mail.

 Past Rieveschl awardees have included faculty members from the departments of Anthropology, Classics, Economics, English, History, Philosophy and Romance Languages in A&S; the divisions of Ensembles/Conducting, Keyboard, Music Composition, Music Performance, and Stage Design in CCM; DAAP’s School of Art and Department of Fine Arts, School of Architecture and Interior Design; the College of Engineering; and the College of Law.

 The deadline for nominations is Dec.
-7, 2012, at 4 p.m.
+6, 2013, at 4 p.m.
 The letter of nomination and all supporting letters and materials must be delivered to Ben Hofstetter in Room 625, University Pavilion.
-The 2013 Rieveschl Award recipient will be honored at the Faculty Awards Celebration on April 17, 2013.
+The 2014 Rieveschl Award recipient will be honored at the Faculty Awards Celebration in April 2014.